martinwake/vale-gov-style/README.md

-# Check for GOV.UK style
+# Use Vale to check for GOV.UK style
 This repository contains rules for the [style checking tool Vale](https://vale.sh/) that check against some of the rules in the [GOV.UK A-Z Style Guide](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style).

 ## Things to note